On a smoothness characterization for good moduli spaces: Further results and examples for torus actions

 So, the quotient is $\AA^1$ times an $A_1$-singularity, hence it is not smooth but has finite quotient singularities.
-We see that $V$ is not npure as $V(x)$ maps to a point under the quotient map. \end{example}
+We see that $V$ is not pure as $V(x)$ maps to a point under the quotient map. \end{example}